marcelm/cutadapt/doc/guide.rst

 There are some limitations at the moment:

-* Multi-core Cutadapt can only write to output files given by ``-o`` and ``-p``.
-  This implies that the following command-line arguments are not compatible with
+* The following command-line arguments are not compatible with
   multi-core:

       - ``--info-file``
       - ``--rest-file``
       - ``--wildcard-file``

-* Multi-core is also not compatible with ``--format``
+      - ``--format``

-* Multi-core is also not available when you use Cutadapt for demultiplexing.
+* Multi-core is not available when you use Cutadapt for demultiplexing.

 If you try to use multiple cores with an incompatible commandline option, you will get an error message.